 From early planning and building stages to the selection or design and manufacturing of furniture and accessories, our firm custom-tailors each project for the individual client.
-By forming a creative team of architect, interior designer, builder, and client, clear communications are established from the start insuring all aesthetic, functional, and budgetary needs are met.
-The design process becomes demystified and, therefore, a less intimidating and more enjoyable experience.
+By forming an expert creative team of architect, interior designer, builder, and client, clear communications are established from the start insuring all aesthetic, functional, and budgetary needs are met.
+The design process becomes demystified and, therefore, a less intimidating and more enjoyable experience. [photo: David Lubarsky]

 Barry Goralnick Principal

 Barry Goralnick received a Master of Architecture from the Harvard University Graduate School of Design.
 After apprenticing in Boston and Chicago, he worked for Wayne Berg Architect and Robert A.M.
 Stern Architects in New York, where he designed and executed many award-winning projects.
 Barry Goralnick Architects was founded in 1985.
 From its inception, BGA has specialized in both architecture and interior design.
 Commissions include a long roster of residential and commercial projects.
 Projects range from apartments, houses, executive offices, brokerage firms, to building lobbies and a synagogue.
 They have been located from all over the Tri-State area and New England to West Palm Beach and France.

 Barry is a member of the New York Chapter of ASID, NCARB, Design Leadership Network, Designer’s Collaborative.
 He has also served on architectural juries and lectured at Parsons School of Design, Pratt Institute, the New School, New York University, and NEOCON in Chicago.

 He is a Registered Architect in New York, New Jersey, Massachusetts, and Connecticut.
 Along with his architectural degree, Barry minored in Fine Arts and received a BA in English Literature at Brandeis University and studied literature and Baroque architecture at the University of Reading, England.